AdguardTeam/AdguardKnowledgeBase/pages/03.windows/04.solving-problems/02.connection-not-trusted/docs.en.md

 ##### Adding a security certificate to K-Meleon browser

-If you are using K-Meleon browser, then after installation of Adguard you are going to have a problem with visiting websites, protected by a security certificate (https).
+If you are using K-Meleon browser, then after installation of AdGuard you are going to have a problem with visiting websites, protected by a security certificate (https).

-To solve this problem you need to install the Adguard root certificate or disable https filtering.
+To solve this problem you need to install the AdGuard root certificate or disable https filtering.

 ##### Instructions for a K-Meleon browser